 Uprooting yourself from a perfectly safe and familiar surrounding which you were enveloped in while using your PC and switching to a Mac may be uncomfortable and in fact, downright awkward.
 But trust me, once you understand the difference between the two and learn to adapt to the “Mac style”, the dust should inevitably settle and perhaps you’ll eventually enjoy using a Mac.

 This switching to Mac guide or call it a crash course will be a stripped down version of most tutorials on how to use a Mac.
 I will only touch on the bare essentials and hopefully that will make your learning experience a less complicating one.
-If you need more information about using a Mac, be sure to check out MakeUseOf’s Mac Manual, written by yours truly.

 If you’re looking to install an application in Windows, most likely you’d have to double-click on the setup.exe file to run in the installer.